-Arturo Rivera begins his first season as a member of head coach Jen Weiss' coaching staff.
+Arturo Rivera completed his first season in 2013 as a member of head coach Jen Weiss' coaching staff.

 Rivera has also spent time working at the University of Nevada-Las Vegas and Central Florida where he assisted with on court coaching, scouting, recruiting and video work.
 He began his collegiate coaching career as an undergraduate at UCF assisting with the varsity program while also serving as the head beach coach.

 Rivera was the head coach of Triade-VCT in 2009-10, a professional team playing in Tilburg, Netherlands.
 With Triade he was responsible for game planning, scouting, player development, practice plans and team travel.

 Rivera is no stranger to competition himself, having played more than 12 years at the international, collegiate and club levels.
 He most recently helped STV Tilburg to the B-League championship in the Netherlands following a first-place performance at the 2009 USA Open Volleyball Championships.
 Rivera has also trained in Puerto Rico with Ponce Leones of the Superior League, helped the UCF men’s club team to a third-place finish at the 2008 NIRSA Nationals and was a member of the Ball State University varsity program as a freshman in 2004-05.

 Rivera began his collegiate career at Ball State before transferring to Central Florida for his sophomore year.
 He graduated from UCF in 2008 with an interdisciplinary degree in health and education, and a minor in Spanish.